DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

     <p>
-        Most impressively, you now know how to build a functional, elegant collection view in OS X. Considering that the documentation for these is fairly limited, it’s a great skill to have.
+        Most impressively, you now know how to build a functional, elegant collection view in OS X. Considering that the documentation for these is fairly limited, it's a great skill to have.
     </p>
     <p>
         Some of the topics that were not covered neither here nor in the basic